anoma/namada/documentation/spec/src/masp/trusted-setup.md

 # Namada Trusted Setup
 This spec assumes that you have some previous knowledge about Trusted Setup Ceremonies.
 If not, you might want to check the following two articles: [Setup Ceremonies - ZKProof](https://zkproof.org/2021/06/30/setup-ceremonies/) and [Parameter Generation - Zcash](https://z.cash/technology/paramgen/).

-The Namada Trusted Setup (TS) consists of running the phase 2 of the MPC which is a circuit-specific step to construct the [Multi Asset Shielded Pool (MASP) Circuit](./masp.md).
+The Namada Trusted Setup (TS) consists of running the phase 2 of the MPC which is a circuit-specific step to construct the multi-asset shielded pool circuit.
 Our phase 2 takes as input the Powers of Tau (phase 1) ran by Zcash that can be found [here](https://download.z.cash/downloads/powersoftau/).

 ## Overview of the contribution flow
 NOTE: add CLI flag `--offline` for the contributors that run on an offline machine.
 The flag will skip all the steps where there is communication with the coordinator and go straight to the generation of parameters in step 14.